jcu-eresearch/plone-user-doc/source/getting-started.rst

 Logging in
 ==========

-In order to make any changes or perform actions on |project-name|, the first and most significant step is to access the site and log in.
+In order to get started with |project-name|, the first step is to access the site and log in.
 To perform any content management tasks, such as creating content or modifying existing items, or to access secured content, you also must have been granted suitable permissions.

-.. ifconfig:: metadata['project']['auth'] == 'jcu-ldap'
+.. ifconfig:: 'jcu-ldap' in metadata['project']['auth']

-   |project-name| utilises your existing JCU credentials in order for you to
+   * |project-name| utilises your existing JCU credentials in order for you to log in.
+Read more in :ref:`jcu-authentication`.
-   log in.

      Any changes to your password are managed centrally by the IT helpdesk and will automatically follow through to be used on
      |project-name|.

-.. ifconfig:: metadata['project']['auth'] == 'aaf'
+.. ifconfig:: 'aaf' in metadata['project']['auth']

-   Because |project-name| utilises :term:`Single Sign On (SSO)` you will utilise an existing set of credentials to log in.
-Due to the nature of this process, in order to share content with colleagues, each individual must log in to |project-name| at least once before they can be given access.
+   * |project-name| utilises institutional :term:`Single Sign On (SSO)`, allowing you to utilise your existing set of university or research organisation credentials to log in.
+Due to the nature of this process, in order to share content with colleagues, each individual must log in to

-   Most users will use their existing institutional username and password (or other credentials) to log in via the :term:`Australian Access Federation (AAF)`.
+     |project-name| at least once before they can be given access.
+     Read more in :ref:`institutional-authentication`.

+.. ifconfig:: 'local' in metadata['project']['auth']

+   * Because |project-name| utilises local authentication, you can utilise a set of credentials that are specific to this site.

+   .. ifconfig:: 'self-registration' in metadata['project']['auth']

+      * You have the ability to self-register for an account on |project-name|
+        and do not require a site administrator to create an account for you.
+        Follow the steps below in :ref:`registering`.

-.. ifconfig:: metadata['project']['auth'] == 'local'
+   .. ifconfig:: 'self-registration' not in metadata['project']['auth']

-   Because |project-name| utilises local authentication, you will utilise a set of credentials that are local to this site.
-The site administrator must create this account and provide permissions before you are able to log in.
+      * The site administrator must create your account and provide permissions before you are able to log in.
+Contact the administrator of your site for more information.

-.. ifconfig:: metadata['project']['auth'] == 'aaf'
+.. ifconfig:: 'local' in metadata['project']['auth'] and 'aaf' in metadata['project']['auth']

+   * |project-name| allows both insitutional users and local users to login to the same site.
+Take care when selecting your login method: if you have a separate username and password for eSpaces only (called a *local account*), then use the ``Local Login``.

+.. ifconfig:: 'aaf' in metadata['project']['auth']

+    .. _institutional-authentication:

     Institutional Authentication
     ----------------------------

     .. important::

-        Before proceeding, ensure that your credentials have been provided by an **institution** or **research organisation**, rather than being local to |project-name|.
-If you attempt to sign in to an institution's authentication system using local |project-name| credentials, this process will fail.
+        Before proceeding, ensure that your credentials have been provided by an **institution** or **research organisation**, rather than being local or specific to |project-name|.
+If you attempt to sign in to an institution's authentication system using local |project-name|
+        credentials, this process will not work.

     #.
 The login link is located in the top-right hand corner of the page: